OpenStackOnRaPi/ostackinstall/README.md

 # uncomment the line: net.ipv4.ip_forward=1

-save the file, quit and run:
+save the file, quit and check the setting:
 $ sudo sysctl -p
 ```